-ACA also substantially modified the Public Health Service Act (PHSA) 340B Drug Pricing Program - which was originally introduced in 1992 - by expanding the definition of covered entities (CE) so that many more providers can purchase drugs at the 340B price (effectively equivalent to the Medicaid price).
+ACA also substantially modified the Public Health Service Act (PHSA) 340B Drug Pricing Program - which was originally introduced in 1992 - so that many more providers could purchase drugs at the 340B price (effectively equivalent to the Medicaid price).
 New program integrity provisions require manufacturers to address overcharging program participants, which has led to growth in the volume of 340B chargeback transactions and more stringent financial and legal implications for price errors.